developersu/konogonka/README.md

 ### Information taken from
 * Switch brew wiki
+* Original ScriesM software
-* roothorick, shchmue, He and others advices and notes.
-Thanks!
+* Thanks to roothorick, shchmue, He and others for their advices, notes and examples

 ### System requirements